-If not, a pantry challenge is when you choose not to buy groceries for a set time.
+A pantry challenge is when you choose not to buy groceries for a set time.
 (Often a month or so.)

 The leftovers that have lingered in the back of the fridge for far longer than they should have.

-This challenge can also encourage your family to appreciate food and discourage wasteful habits.
+Pantry challenges can be a great way to encourage your family to appreciate food and discourage wasteful habits.
 And many times, a pantry challenge can save you a decent chunk of money.

 Yes, pantry challenges can be great.
 Many frugal bloggers enjoy them.